AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 Iroh does have a [default max message size] which obviously you can change but I wanted to keep it around and figure out how I can keep my messages below that.

-The first an easiest thing we can do to lower `AntiEntropyResponse` is to make sure we are only sending Ops that the peer is missing.
+The first and easiest thing we can do to lower `AntiEntropyResponse` is to make sure we are only sending Ops that the peer is missing.
 To do that, we have to go through our local oplog and filter out any ops with clocks strictly smaller than our peer's, that way we know the ones we're left with are going to be new to them.

 > In my code, I just used a `Vec` to store the oplog but in a real, long lived system you might want to use a
-> fixed length circular buffer to make sure you won't randomly run out of memory!
+> fixed length circular buffer to make sure you won't eventually run out of memory!

 Another easy thing we can do is to just compress all our messages before sending them.
 If you are in a very dense network, with very weak devices that are broadcasting very frequently, you might consider the cost of decoding to be